• Skip to primary navigation

 Concrete degreasers

-For more stubborn oil stains or stains that have sat for quite a while, we recommend using a strong concrete degreaser.
+For more stubborn oil stains or those that have sat for a while, we recommend using a strong concrete degreaser.
 Degreasers work well at penetrating the stain, breaking down the oil, and drawing it up and out of the concrete.

 Of the many that are available, Oil Eater is one of our favorites.
 It is an Eco-friendly industrial oil stain remover that works very well.
 You can find it here from Amazon.

 Let it sit for another 5-10 minutes.
-This allows the solution to work its way into the pores of the concrete and break down the oil.
+This allows the solution to penetrate the concrete’s pores and break down the oil.
 Do not let it dry.
 If it starts to dry before the time is up, add a little more solution and scrub again.
 Rinse the stain clean once the time is up.

-Oil-Dri is another product that is handy to use.
-It is a natural poultice that works well for cleaning freshly spilled oil.
+Oil-Dri is another handy product that works well when used in conjunction with a degreaser.
+It is a natural poultice that is effective for cleaning freshly spilled oil.
 You can find it here from Amazon.

 Oil Eating Concrete Stain Removers

 For oil stains on a garage floor that have been embedded for a long time, you may need to take a different approach.
-As long as you are not under a time constraint, one of the best oil stain removers is the process of bioremediation.
+As long as you are not under a time constraint, bioremediation is one of the best oil-stain removers.
 It is an all-natural Eco-friendly solution that is easy to use and works extremely well.

-Bioremediation involves the use of micro-organisms that go to work by breaking down and eating the hydrocarbons of the oil.
-It is also the best way to help restore your garage floor or driveway to it’s original appearance for a more natural look.
+Bioremediation involves using microorganisms that break down and consume the hydrocarbons in oil.
+It is also the best way to help restore your garage floor or driveway to its original appearance for a more natural look.

 The first of these that we can recommend is Terminator-HSD.
 It’s a dry powder that requires a mist of water to activate the live bacteria.

-An application generally requires up to a week to do its job.
-It takes a few applications to work on the toughest of stains, but it does work.
-And the best part is no scrubbing is required.
+One application requires approximately two weeks to do its job.
+It may require a few applications to work on the toughest of stains, but it does work.
+And the best part is that no scrubbing is required.

 You can find Terminator-HSD along with before and after images of oil stained concrete here from Amazon.